 UPP does not provide housing to participants.
 You will be required to find your own accommodations for the 10-12 week summer program depending on that track you are selected for.

 UPP is 13-months, students will have to be enrolled and meet all the requirements of the program for the duration of the program.
-The program typically starts in April with an orientation and students will participate in lectures, demonstrations and a 10-12 week summer internship during the summer.
-After the summer program all Fellows will be required to attend Saturday Academies once a month from August-May.
+The program typically starts in August with an orientation and students will participate in lectures, demonstrations and a 10-12 week summer internship during the summer.
+Prior to the summer program all Fellows will be required to attend Saturday Academies once a month from August-May.